spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/payone/integration-in-the-back-office/integrate-payone.md

 {% info_block infoBox "" %}

 Your project codebase can already have some of the changes described in this guide.
-Adjust the code according to your project codebase.
+Adjust the code according to your codebase.

 {% endinfo_block %}